Non-asymptotic Optimal Prediction Error for Growing-dimensional Partially Functional Linear Models

-In some situations, a large number of non-functional predictors are often collected for practical data analysis, and this increasing-dimensional setting has been considered in \cite{aneiros2015variable,kong2016partially}.
+In some situations, many non-functional predictors are often collected for practical data analysis, and this increasing-dimensional setting has been considered in \cite{aneiros2015variable,kong2016partially}.
 Moreover, our work can also be applied to deal with divergent number of parameters.
-Theoretically, this setting requires assuming that the number of scalar covariates grows with the sample size, i.e. $p=p_n \to \infty$, and the convergence rate of the desired estimator becomes totally different from the case where the dimension of the non-functional predictors is fixed.
+Theoretically, this setting requires assuming that the number of scalar covariates grows with the sample size, i.e., $p=p_n \to \infty$, and the convergence rate of the desired estimator becomes totally different from the case where the dimension of the non-functional predictors is fixed.

 Dealing with the functional data as a stochastic process is a significant challenge in functional data analysis.
 Obviously, a functional covariate $Y(t)$ has an infinite number of predictors over the time domain (observed as discrete-time points) that are all highly correlated.
 The covariance function characterizes the correlation of the functional covariate.
 The estimation of the slope function in functional regressions is connected to ill-posed inverse problems.
-To handle the infinite-dimensionality of $\beta_0(t)$, people often impose certain regularity conditions on the hypothesized space of the slope function to ensure that the infinite-dimensional problems are tractable as an finite-dimensional approximation solution.
-Notwithstanding, the convergence rate of the slope estimators depends directly on the assumptions of the eigenvalue decay of the covariance operator and the restricted space of the slope function.
+To handle the infinite-dimensionality of $\beta_0(t)$, people often impose certain regularity conditions on the hypothesized space of the slope function to ensure that the infinite-dimensional problems are tractable as a finite-dimensional approximation solution.
+Notwithstanding, the convergence rate of the slope estimators depends directly on the assumptions of the covariance operator's eigenvalue decay and the slope function's restricted space.
 Thus, the convergence rate cannot be parametric due to the infinite-dimensionality of the model \eqref{2-1}.